menemsalama/VP/README.md

 # VP (beta)
-### VP Is a desktop app built on electron and node.js
+### VP Is a desktop video player app built on electron and node.js

 ## development